puppetlabs/puppet-vro-vro_plugin_user/README.md

 ## Description

 Manages the sudoers commands for the vro-plugin-user.
-This allows VMware VRO/VRA to remove and destroy a node, with limited elevated privilege commands.
-Used in conjunction with other VRO/VRA modules
+This allows VMware VRO/VRA to purge a Puppet node, with limited elevated privilege commands.

 ## Usage
 This module is part of the larger VMware VRO/VRA Plugin.
 When the VRO Plugin is setup this module creates the vro-plugin-user on the Puppet Master.